6 Places Where Kids Can Learn to Ski or Snowboard Near Boston

 Call or register online ahead as far in advance as possible, and take heart—just like a potty training and two-wheeling, they will get the hang of it eventually!
 After a few lessons, your family may even feel a bit more ambitious and ready for a classic New England ski weekend getaway!

 1. Blue Hills Ski Area—Canton

 Just south of Boston in Canton, Blue Hills Ski Area is a great place to go if you want to ski with your children on easy slopes.
 It has been around since the early 1960s.
 It is owned by the MA Department of Conservation & Recreation (DCR) and currently managed by Ski Blue Hills Management, LLC.
 Blue Hills has a vertical drop of 309’ and 60 acres of skiable terrain.
-It has 12 trails and four lifts (1 Double Chair Lift, 1 300' Magic Carpet, 1 80' Wonder Carpet, 1 Handle Tow).
-Night lighting covers 50% of the mountain.
+It has 12 trails and four lifts (one Double Chair Lift, two magic carpets, and one handle tow).
+Night lighting covers 50 percent of the mountain.

 Ski lessons: Blue Hills offers group lessons and private lessons for adults and children 3 years and older.
 Lessons can be booked in advance over the phone at 781-828-5070 or online.

 Nashoba Valley has skiing and the largest snowtubing park in New England.
 Photo courtesy of Nashoba Valley Ski Area

 2. Nashoba Valley Ski Area—Westford